bkk87/oci-nextcloud-docker/README.md

 The Traefik container is listening on port `80` and `443`.
 Because the OCI load balancer needs some time to consider the ports as healthy, you also need to `docker restart traefik`.
 Only with a healthy status (on port `80` will Traefik be able to generate a letsencrypt certificate).

+### Nextcloud config: External Storage plugin for OCI Object storage

+In the Nextcloud web interface, add two Apps from the standard catalog: "External storage support" and "S3 Versioning".
+- In the Nextcloud settings, go to the general configuration of the "external storage" plugin.
+- Fill in the configuration for the object store/bucket by using the terraform output variables.
+See [this screenshot](/images/nextcloud_oci_object_storage.png) how the variables are mapped.